Jebbie87/the-pound/README.md

 Built over the course of ...
 4hrs?

 **Premise:**
-A dating site where all romantic choices are made based on compability with someones pet.
+A dating site where all romantic choices are made based on compatibility with someone's pet.
 No humans allowed, pet pictures only.